 If you'd asked me that question in 2019, I’d say that I’m a drag queen and events producer, but now I’d introduce myself as a more multifaceted Seattle drag creative.
 I’ll book the show, design the flyer, host it, create my audio tracks, perform in it, and DJ the after-show accompanied by party visuals created by me.
 I’m a one-woman drag party good time experience.

 Tush has done a really amazing job of temporarily making the transition from an in-person gig to virtual show, in that it highlights an eclectic and diverse cast of drag and burlesque entertainers who are all so creatively different and exciting.
-This was always the case with the live shows at Clock-Out Lounge (Ed. note: Live shows resume here on Sept 10!) and it still comes through with the music videos and digital numbers created for Digi-Tush.
+This was always the case with the live shows at Clock-Out Lounge Like Add to a List (Ed. note: Live shows resume here on Sept 10!) and it still comes through with the music videos and digital numbers created for Digi-Tush.
 Betty Wetter got into a bad bike accident a couple weeks ago so I’m stepping in to host in her absence, but expect her big smile and temporary teeth to make an appearance during the livestream!

 I’ve got a bunch of projects in the works, follow me on Instagram @cookiecouturequeen to keep up to date!